 Under regulations issued by the FDIC and other federal banking agencies, banking organizations that adopted CECL during the 2020 calendar year, including the Bank, could elect to delay for two years, and then phase in over the following three years, the effects on regulatory capital of CECL relative to the incurred loss methodology.
 The Bank elected to use this option.
 Therefore, the regulatory capital impact of the Bank's transition adjustments recorded on January 1, 2020 from the adoption of CECL, and 25 percent of the ongoing impact of CECL on the Bank's allowance for credit losses, retained earnings, and average total consolidated assets, each as reported for regulatory capital purposes (collectively, the "adjusted transition amounts"), were deferred for the two-year period ending January 1, 2022.
-On January 1, 2022, 25 percent of the adjusted transition amounts were phased in for regulatory capital purposes.
-On January 1 of each year from 2023 to 2025, the adjusted transition amounts will continue to be phased in for regulatory capital purposes at a rate of 25 percent per year, with the phased-in amounts included in regulatory capital at the beginning of each year.
+On January 1 of 2023 and 2022, 25 percent of the adjusted transition amounts were phased in for regulatory capital purposes.
+On January 1, 2024, an additional 25 percent of the adjusted transition amounts was phased in for regulatory capital purposes, with the phased-in amounts will be phased in for regulatory capital purposes, with the phased-in amounts included in regulatory capital at the beginning of the year.
 The Bank's January 1, 2020 CECL transition amounts increased our allowance for credit losses by \$1.1 billion, increased the liability representing our off-balance sheet exposure for unfunded commitments by \$116 million, and increased our deferred tax asset by \$306 million, resulting in a cumulative effect adjustment that reduced retained earnings by \$953 million.
 This transition adjustment was inclusive of qualitative adjustments incorporated into our CECL allowance as necessary, to address any limitations in the models used.

-At December 31, 2022, the adjusted transition amounts that were deferred and are being phased in for regulatory capital purposes are as follows:
+At December 31, 2023, the adjusted transition amounts that were deferred and are being phased in for regulatory capital purposes are as follows:

-Tra ansition Amounts , Adjustments for the Year Ended Adjustments for the Year Ended Р hase-In Amounts for the Year Ended 1 Remaining Adjusted Fransition Amounts to be Phased-In (Dollars in thousands) January 1, 2020 December 31, 2020 December 31, 2021 December 31, 2022 December 31, 2022 Retained earnings \$ 952,639 \$ (57,859) \$ (58,429) \$ (209,088) \$ 627,263 Allowance for credit losses 1,143,053 (55,811) (49,097) (259,536) 778,609 Liability for unfunded commitments 115,758 (2,048) (9,333) (26,094) 78,283 Deferred tax asset 306,171 (76,542) 229,629
+Trai Adjusted sition Amounts Amo Phase-In ounts for the Year Ended Am Phase-In ounts for the Year Ended Т Remaining Adjusted ransition Amounts to be Phased-In (Dollars in thousands) Dec cember 31, 2021 December 31, 2022 December 31, 2023 December 31, 2023 Retained earnings \$ 836,351 \$ (209,088) \$ (209,088) \$ 418,175 Allowance for credit losses 1,038,145 (259,536) (259,536) 519,073 Liability for unfunded commitments 104,377 (26,094) (26,094) 52,189 Deferred tax asset 306,171 (76,542) (76,542) 153,087